icon-project/documentation/score/writing-score.md

 **ArrayDB(‘key’, ‘target db’, ‘return type’)**

 ArrayDB supports one dimensional array only.
 ArrayDB supports put, get, and pop.
-Does not support insert (adding elements in the middle of array).
+It is not supported to insert (adding elements in the middle of array) into the ArrayDB.

 ```python
 test_array = ArrayDB('test_array', db, value_type=int)